 The head is an area of significant loss of body radiation.
 Our hair protects it first and if it does not reach it, we will use a hat.
 Then there is the trunk, which is the center of our body.
 To protect it, we must store the heat that the body itself produces and let the moisture out of our sweat.

 Dressing in layers

 “Dress like an onion.”

-Did the cold come to stay? … In training, we advise you to dress in technical clothing and several layers of sports clothing (one on top of the other like an onion).
+Did the cold come to stay? … In training, we advise you to dress in technical clothing and several layers of sports clothing .
 Each layer has its significance and can be combined according to weather conditions and the intensity of physical activity to control the loss of heat from our body and, in some cases, the entry of external humidity.
 Staying dry is synonymous with being comfortable.